-To be eligible for incentives, the application must be submitted to the Program Manager within 12 months of equipment purchase.
+For most Prescriptive applications, to be eligible for incentives, the application must be submitted to the Program Manager within 12 months of equipment purchase.
 Sufficient documentation must be provided to the Program Manager confirming date of equipment purchase (material invoice, purchase order, etc.).